AWildErin/ciscripts/_examples/README.md

+# Examples
 Here lies various examples from my in-development SCP:CB UE5 remake.

-These are expected to be in (ProjectRoot)/Scripts/CI with the CIScripts submodule living at (ProjectRoot)/Scripts/CI/ciscripts
+## Usage
+This repo is expected to be a submodule *next* to your ci scripts.
+For example, SCP/Scripts/CI/ciscripts.

+The examples also contain my current GitLab CI pipelines, showcasing how they're designed to work.